 15. Proper background checks of employees and volunteers

-Research by U.S. Postal Inspectors found that a number of individuals who carried out planned attacks in postal facilities had prior records and/or significant workplace behavioral issues prior to being hired.
+Research by U.S. Postal Inspectors found that a number of individuals who carried out planned attacks in postal facilities had prior records and/or significant workplace behavioral issues prior to being hired that could have been caught by this Iowa background check or others, should they have been carried out.
 Improvements in screening applicants became part of USPS’ successful approach to preventing future acts of workplace violence.